CamChandler98/pytorch-chatbot/README.md

 ### Reflections and next steps
 ---
 I used a teacher forcing ratio of 50% with 5000 iterations for this bot.
 I think that these factors combined led to a model that makes similar inferences in disimilar situations.
-For a future bot I may try mor training iterations with less teacher forcing.
-Over all I'm prod of being able to implement this bot using just the PyTorch framework but for my next venture into chatbots I think it'd be more effective to incorporate some sort of Natural Language Processing module.
+For a future bot I may try more training iterations with less teacher forcing.
+Over all I'm proud of being able to implement this bot using just the PyTorch framework but for my next venture into chatbots I think it'd be more effective to incorporate some sort of Natural Language Processing module.
 ***